“The environment is everything that isn’t me.” – Albert Einstein

 - The world consumes around 100 million tons of plastic each day.

 - Climate change has caused 21.5 million people to have been forcibly displaced since 2008.

 - In 2019 the earth lost a football field of primary rainforest every 6 seconds.

 Now you have the information and tools to get started and make an impact this June 5th on World Environment Day.

-Whether it’s spreading your new-found knowledge about small ways to protect our world, organizing a school-wide swap, or writing letters to congress, you can make a difference.
+Whether it’s spreading your new-found knowledge about small ways to protect our world, organizing a school-wide swap, or writing letters to congress, you can make an impact.

 After all, when it comes to our world, we are all in this together.
 What are you going to do to make a change?